Kilwinning: History

+The parish was in the ownership of Kelso Abbey from about 1140.
+Abbot Adam's Bridge, was constructed in mediaeval times with much of the original structure standing today.
+The bridge was widened in 1859.

+After the dissolution of the monasteries, Kilwinning passed to the Earl of Eglington.
+The Abbey church had been partly destroyed during the Reformation and a new parish church built in 1775.
+Lord Eglington restored the Abbey church tower in 1789 and then replaced it in 1814.

+Toponymy

 In the distant past, the town was called Sagtoun, or Saint's Town, after St. Winning, the founder of an early seventh-century church on this site.
 However, the actual identity of St. Winning is unclear.
 Some scholars have associated him with the Irish saint known as St Finnian of Moville, who died in the late sixth century.
 Others believe he was a Welshman by the name of Vynnyn, and the Aberdeen Breviary of 1507 asserts that he was from Scotland.
 The work of Professor Owen Clancy of the University of Glasgow in 2001 makes another identification possible.
 Clancy argued that, in fact, Saint Ninian and Saint Finnian were the same person, the difference being attributed to an error on the part of a medieval scribe.
 If that is so, then Ninian, who was a missionary to the Picts in Scotland, and Winning, who was deemed a Scotsman in the Aberdeen Breviary, could theoretically be one and the same as the Irishman named Finnian.
 The Aberdeen Breviary implies he was Irish.
 In early medieval times the term Scots/Scotland applied also to Ireland.
 It speaks of the saint originating from a Scottish province, setting sail with companions, and landing at Cunninghame in Lesser Scotland, the latter being a term used in those times to refer to the country which would later be designated by name Scotland.